Druue/OOP_Project/docs/agendas/first-meeting-note.md

 - What roles should be added?
     - student, staff, admin, etc

-- Should the product be availible offline?
+- Should the product be available offline?

 - Do certain parts need to be shareable with other (non authenticated) people?